-The first true step to any major renovation or construction project is the preliminary building energy assessment.
+The first step to an HVAC/energy systems-focused renovation or construction project is the preliminary building energy assessment.
 This crucial first stage yields a “state of your buildings” that evaluates how facilities are currently operating, identifies any potential issues, and begins a blueprint for future improvements.

 While most construction and engineering companies offer some kind of building assessment or facilities study, the deliverables and value to the owner can vary greatly.
 Furthermore, the costs of these studies can range from nothing to tens of thousands of dollars.
 Therefore, ensuring the provider of the facility study has communicated all deliverables and costs ahead of time is of the utmost importance.